electricimp/imp-central-impt/spec/TestMatrix.md

 The normal font indicates positive tests, the **bold font** indicates negative tests.

-For add new test describe there are two ways:

-At first, you can edit this file online using git editor features.Just add new tr section by copy any exist and change values.

-And other, you can use external desktop editor (for example free version [MarkdownPad2](http://markdownpad.com/)) for edit TestMatrix.md file.
+To add a new test into a table - add a new `<tr>` section - copy an existing one and update the values.
+You can do it online using the git editor or use an external desktop editor (eg. free version of [MarkdownPad2](http://markdownpad.com/)).

 ## List Of Non-Covered Features ##